terascope/teraslice/docs/packages/data-mate/overview.md

 ### replaceRegex

-`replaceRegex(input, args) - This function replaces chars in a string based off the regex value provided`
+`replaceRegex(input, context, args) - This function replaces chars in a string based off the regex value provided`

 `args - {